Skip to content

 In restricted operating mode, exportable asymmetric keys can only be exported via the PKCS#8 standard using a digital envelope, deriving an AES 256 key from a password of exactly 16 (sixteen) characters, and the derivation is done according to the PKCS#5 version 2.0 standard.

-4. PKCS#12; the certificate and the corresponding private key are exported in a bundle with a transportation scheme PKCS#12 in clear or protected text by encryption derived from a user-defined password.
-Files are usually created with the extension .pfx or .p12.
+4. PKCS#12the certificate and the corresponding private key are exported in a bundle with a transport scheme PKCS#12 in plain text or protected by encryption derived from a user-defined password.
+The files are usually created with a .pfx or .p12 extension.

 Certificates, Chains and Files